Im5tu/im5tu.github.io/content/article/2022-01-02-Things-About-CSharp-Index-Parameters.md

 {
-    "title": "Things you might not know about C# - Using Params with Indexers", "description": "In the first part of this series, we are going to take a look at a little known feature with index parameters.
+    "title": "Things you might not know about CSharp - Using Params with Indexers", "description": "In the first part of this series, we are going to take a look at a little known feature with index parameters.
 See how to pass multiple arguments to a custom indexer.", "tags": ["c#", "dotnet"],
-    "date": "2022-01-02T08:00Z",
+    "date": "2022-01-02T08:00:00Z",
     "categories": ["dotnet"],
-    "series": ["Things you might not know about C#"]
+    "series": ["Things you might not know about CSharp"] }
-}

 This is the first part of a new series taking a look at some of the lesser known features of the C# language, including the subject of todays article: using `params` with C# indexers.